hendrikschilling/FASP/README.md

 Human input was (apart from starting prepared commands and file operations) limited to 4 hours.<br>
 The time was used to create 243 annotations, the detailed process is described later in this document (compare step 4.4 Annotation).<br>
-The time split is appoximately (minutes):
+The time split is approximately (minutes):

 - 237 coarse masks: 119
 - 6 fine masks: 60